Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 cd aspnetcore-webapi
 ```

-> Given that the name of the sample is pretty long, that it has sub-folders and so are the name of the referenced NuGet pacakges, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is pretty long, that it has sub-folders and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 - Start by the first part [1.
 Desktop app calls Web API](1.%20Desktop%20app%20calls%20Web%20API) where you will learn how to protect a Web API with the Azure AD v2.0 endpoint.
 - or if you are interested in the Web API calling another downstream Web API using the on-behalf-of flow, go directly to [2.
 Web API now calls Microsoft Graph](2.%20Web%20API%20now%20calls%20Microsoft%20Graph)